folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

             </kubernetes>
 ```
 -Workload running as 3 pods that share database (Run as uneven numbers for quorum).<br/>
--Initially spin up one Okapi pod, do the deployment jobs, then can scale out Okapi's pods for clustering and they will each pick up the tenants/discovery/proxy services.<br/>
+-Initially spin up one Okapi pod, do the deployment jobs, then can scale out Okapi's pods for clustering and they will each pick up the tenants/discovery/proxy services.v
 -After single Okapi pod has been initialized, set Workload environment variable for InitDB to false for future pod scalability.<br/>
 -*ClusterIP* port mapping for Okapi port 9130, Hazelcast ports (5701 - 5704) and OKAPI_CLUSTERHOST environment variable set to the *ClusterIP* Rancher/K8s assigns in Service Discovery.<br/>

+#### Suggested running configuration for containerized Okapi:

+-Built using Tamu's Dockerfile vs the Folioorg Dockerhub artifact, as it provides us with a bit more flexibility when running (defined environment variables, ability to pass hazelcast config, ability to initilize the database or not).<br/>
+-At minimum ran as a single cluster of 3 containers per Folio instance, at an odd number of members so a quorum is established (1, 3, 5, 7, etc).<br/>
+-The Okapi cluster is spawned from a single Workload as a K8s statefulset deployment, then scaled out.
+This is done to allow Okapi nodes to have consistent names, to handle upgrading members on-the-fly, and to facilitate scaling up and down with more consistency and stability.<br/>
+-As stated above, we define in the hazelcast.xml config file a unique group name, namespace the service-name of the deployment in K8s.<br/>
+-Hazelcast overhead seems low.
+Members and their config are stored in a memory map in each Okapi node from my understanding.<br/>
+-I have seen performance drawbacks with large numbers of Okapi.
+This appears to stem from the Timers function.<br/>
+-In K8s networking, the Okapi pods are round-robin load-balanced so not a single member gets overwhelmed.
+This does have a benefit in our testing: Loading data through the APIs doesn’t overload any single K8s node where an Okapi pod instance may be running.
+This also means that other tenants, where heavy requests may be taking place, do not see as much of a performance impact of the system when multiple tenants are being accessed and used within the same instance of Folio.<br/>
+-It has been our experience that running a separate database for Okapi, and not lumping it in with the Folio modules database, improves performance for us.<br/>

 #### Okapi Workload environment variables: